eclipse-langium/langium-website/content/docs/configuration-services.md

 *Dependencies:* [NameProvider](#nameprovider) | [IndexManager](#indexmanager) | [AstNodeLocator](#astnodelocator)
 #### JsonSerializer
 The `JsonSerializer` service is responsible for serializing and deserializing JSON.
+It is used by Langium to serialize and parse the grammar.

 *Dependencies:* [Linker](#linker)
 #### DocumentValidator